apieum/eventize/eventize/doc/source/usage.rst

   - decorate a method with *"Method"*
   - use functions *"handle"*, *"before"* or *"after"* on class or object callable attribute with type of event in the optionalthird argument (recommended)

-Method events objects are of type BeforeEvent and AfterEvent.
+Method events objects are of type BeforeEvent and AfterEvent y default.

 They have 4 main attributes:
   - *"subject"*: the object instance where event happens
-  - *"name"*: the attribute name of object instance
+  - *"name"*: the method name of the object instance
-  - *"args"*: the list of passed args
+  - *"args"*: the tuple of passed args
   - *"kwargs"*: the dict of named args